Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Shows Are Like Peaky Blinders?
+What TV Series Are Like Peaky Blinders?

 With tons of TV shows popping left and right, it’s easy to miss out on some of the best dramas the small screen has to offer.
 I have seen a lot of excellent TV shows getting canceled as they couldn’t draw enough of an audience.
 A lot of excellent melodramas like Penny Dreadful and Hannibal get canned every year by TV networks because they don’t bring in the numbers.